mattermost/mattermost-developer-documentation/site/content/contribute/webapp/end-to-end-tests.md

 ##### Error message
-This error may raise in Ubuntu when running any Cypress spec.
+This error may occur in Ubuntu when running any Cypress spec.

 ```
 code: 'ENOSPC',